The top 10 ways to eat more fat

-Flavorful, full-fat ingredients topped with creamy, satisfying sauces… Low-carb eating can be decadent!
+Flavorful, full-fat ingredients topped with creamy, satisfying sauces… Low-carb and keto eating can be decadent!
 Fat is an amazing flavor enhancer – it makes everything taste better.
 And if you eat enough fat, it’s filling, too.
 Get ready for a new, luscious take on deliciousness!

 Remember that a low-carb diet needs to be higher in fat, to make it satisfying.
 Don’t fear fat (natural fat is good for you).
 Don’t stay hungry.
 Add enough fat to feel satisfied after eating.